RinLovesYou/VRCLinuxAssistant/README.md

 VRChat Melon Assistant is a Linux mod installer for VRChat.
 It is a port of [VRCMelonAssistant](https://raw.githubusercontent.com/knah/VRCMelonAssistant) made with [Avalonia](https://github.com/Avalonia/Avalonia)

-PLEASE NOTE:
-Most, if not all of the actual logic behind this was made by [Knah](https://github.com/knah).
-I merely ported the UI to Avalonia, and fixed anything that broke.
-Since the architecture behind Avalonia is a bit more complex than just adding it as a dependency, i couldn't directly fork his project.

 It uses mods published in [VRChat Modding Group Discord](https://discord.gg/rCqKSvR).
 It's a (very stripped down) port of a (very stipped down) fork of [Assistant's Mod Assistant](https://github.com/Assistant/ModAssistant), a mod manager for Beat Saber.